forcedotcom/datacloud-jdbc/jdbc-reference/README.md

 3. **The updated `reference.json`** will be written to `jdbc-reference/src/main/resources/reference.json`

 That's it!
-The tool automatically loads test cases from `protocolvalues.json` and generates fresh metadata for all NULL value queries.
+The tool automatically loads test cases from `protocolvalues.json` and generates fresh reference values.

 ## What This Tool Does

 The JDBC Reference Generator:

 1. **Loads test data** from `src/main/resources/protocolvalues.json` - a comprehensive set of PostgreSQL data type test cases
-2. **Filters for NULL queries** - specifically processes queries that test NULL values for each data type
 3. **Executes SQL queries** against a local PostgreSQL database using JDBC
-4. **Captures column metadata** - extracts detailed JDBC metadata for each result column
+4. **Captures column metadata & values** - extracts detailed JDBC metadata for each result column and also captures the default result object types and values
 5. **Writes reference file** - saves the metadata as JSON to `src/main/resources/reference.json`

 The generated reference data can be used for: